Become a Member

 Which authorities are eligible to apply for membership status?

-Article 5.1 of the rules and procedures sets out the eligibility criteria for authorities that wish to become members of the Assembly.
+Rule 5.1 of the Rules and Procedures sets out the eligibility criteria for authorities that wish to become members of the Assembly.
+These are:

 How does an authority apply for membership?